-It’s early evening, and outside the Hidalgo County Republican Party’s office, members are hosting a blood drive.
-Inside, people are getting ready for the party’s regularly scheduled meeting.
-Neat rows of chairs are lined up in front of cut-out figures of President Trump and Abraham Lincoln.
+In the early evening, members of the Hidalgo County Republican Party hosted a blood drive outside the office.
+Inside, people prepared for their regularly scheduled meeting.
+Neat rows of chairs were lined up in front of cut-out figures of President Trump and Abraham Lincoln.

-Everyone is talking, some just catching up, but the main topic is politics.
-Specifically, President Trump's scheduled to visit McAllen on Thursday — a visit to further his case for a border wall.
+Everyone chatted, mostly about politics.
+President Trump was scheduled to visit McAllen on Thursday — a visit to further his case for a border wall.

 Hilda Garza De Shazo says she hopes Trump will meet with the local GOP chapter.
 In November, she lost her bid for a seat in the Texas House of Representatives.

 “I did go online at the White House and sent him an email," De Shazo said.
 "However, my husband said that the president doesn’t read emails, but his staff does.
 But he does read tweets, so I also sent him a similar tweet.”